adafruit/Adafruit_nRF52_nrfutil/README.md

 **Notes** : Do **NOT** install nrfutil from the pip package (ex. `sudo pip install nrfutil`).
-The latest nrfutil does not support DFU via Serial, and you should install version 0.5.2 from a local copy of this repo via the `python setup.py install` command detailed below:
+The latest nrfutil does not support DFU via Serial, and you should install version 0.5.2 from a local copy of this repo via the methods detailed below:

 ### OS X and Linux